 When this article matters

-You're doing a vendor security review of TaxItEasy and need the sub-processor list with locations, purposes, transfer mechanisms, and DPA references.
+You're doing a vendor security review of TaxItEasy and need the sub-processor list with locations, purposes, and transfer mechanisms.
 Or you're trying to understand which third parties see your data and under what conditions.
-This article is the human-readable summary; the canonical legally-binding list with per-provider DPA references lives at /subprocessors.html.
+This article is the human-readable summary; the canonical legally-binding list with per-provider details lives at /subprocessors.html.

 For the broader data-residency context (where your data lives at rest), see where is my data stored.
 For the encryption that protects data from each sub-processor where applicable, see how our encryption works in plain English.